2lambda123/HP_Device_and_Bios-Hacking/README.md

 > ⚠ IMPORTANT: This repo is updated daily, things can be removed / changed anytime - This text will be gone when I got things sorted and misspellings and other small things will be corrected during time, At bottom you will find the "proper" way how things should be done.
-I do not recommend **anyone to use my methods if you do not know exactly what you are doing**!
+I do not recommend **anyone to use my methods wich is tagged (DANGEROUS METHOD) if you do not know exactly what you are doing**!
 I really mean what I say, your computer will probably die and never be able to start again.
 You have been warned.

 <p align="center">
   <img src="https://i.imgur.com/haDz3G6.png" />